 While travelers were initially hesitant to try vacation rentals and hosts were initially hesitant to let random strangers stay in their personal space, a movement has been begun and we're not talking about a fad here: vacation rentals are as close to bulletproof as a travel trend gets.

-Vacation rentals represent a product that people love and and solution that people need.
+Vacation rentals represent a product that people love and solution that people need.
 While some municipalities may try to suppress this organic movement, they will ultimately fail to the dynamics of a free market.
-And by the year 2020, we will reach the tipping point.
+And by the year 2020, the vacation rental industry will reach the tipping point.

-But not everyone is taking vacation rentals seriously just yet...
+But not everyone is taking the vacation rental industry seriously just yet...

-In an article last year by Skift[1.
-Airbnb's Growth Doesn't Scare Priceline At All, Skift, July 1, 2015], "Officials at the Priceline Group and Expedia Inc. haven’t felt compelled to jump into peer-to-peer apartment rentals despite the phenomenal growth over the last few years."
+In an article last year by Skift, Airbnb's Growth Doesn't Scare Priceline At All, "Officials at the Priceline Group and Expedia Inc. haven’t felt compelled to jump into peer-to-peer apartment rentals despite the phenomenal growth over the last few years."

 Why Is This Mindset Naive?